rune/rune/docs/blog/2024-08-21-what-to-consider-when-building-cross-platform-games.md

 ## Performance Characteristics

-Here are some of the top devices and their specifications taken from over 10 million recorded devices on the Dusk platform.
+Here are some of the top devices and their specifications taken from over 10 million recorded devices on the Rune platform.

 | Vendor | Model | CPU | GPU |
 | ----- | --------- | ------------------- | -------- |